 If you and your spouse are thinking of divorce you should contact a skilled

-Santa Maria divorce attorney from the
+Santa Maria divorce lawyer from the

 Law Offices of R. Morgan Holland, L.C.
 The division of trusts is very complex and should not be handled alone.

-can have a qualified individual ensuring your financial stability.
+a qualified individual ensuring your financial stability.

 Contact the Law Offices of R. Morgan Holland for a